zanexkun/DecodeLabs-Internship/README.md

 classes.
 K-Nearest Neighbors as the main model.

 Pipeline: load → stratified 80/20 split → StandardScaler → KNN (k=5) → evaluate.
-The scaler is fitted on the training set only, so no test statistics leak in.

 **Results:**